SNodeC/snode.c/tools/codex/README.md

 duplicate, mismatched, unassigned, or cyclic evidence.
 Ordinary builds and CI use `check`; neither mode invokes Codex, accesses the network, or requires credentials.

+After B5, `app_server_a1_1_closure.py` projects the live canonical registry into `a1-1-closure-report.json`.
+Its exact identity-list ratchet requires all 151 A1.1 rows to be stable, typed, implemented, mechanically Complete, and bound to a production target.
+It also checks the exact 167/8/164/48 global metrics, the cumulative B2/B3/B4/B5 identity sets, the eight residual Partial identities, operation/notification/item/union documentation lists, fixture and type-closure totals, Frontend Protocol v1 byte identity, and fingerprints of the frontend and two reference-application source boundaries.
+The report is closure evidence only; all production dispositions still come from `ProtocolSurfaceRegistry`.

 The implementation-plan denominator is exactly 151 registry identities: